gpslab/payload/README.md

 ### Required properties

-You can mark all payload properties as a required.
+You can mark some properties as a required.

 ```php
 class SimpleMessage extends PayloadMessage